 Perelman School of Medicine

-Joel Gelfand of the Perelman School of Medicine comments on research that links psoriasis and diabetes.
+Joseph Harryhill of the Perelman School of Medicine comments on weighing the risks and benefits of a hair-loss drug.